JozefJarosciak/SolXen-python/README.md

 This is a one-liner **SolXen** Miner for Solana Devnet (only been tested on my Ubuntu machine).

-Note: You'll need to clone this repo and update the 'keypair_path' in solxen.py to reflect your computer's path.

 Feel free to test it on Mac or other platforms and submit the necessary fixes.

 ## Usage

 Running it is as simple as executing this one-liner on your machine.
-Just don't forget to add your Ethereum address at the end of the command:
+Just don't forget to add your Ethereum address at the end of the command.

+Note: You'll need to clone this repo and update the 'keypair_path' in solxen.py to reflect your computer's path, and then curl to your address in the command below.

 ```curl -s https://raw.githubusercontent.com/JozefJarosciak/SolXen-python/master/solxen.py | python3 - <YOUR_ETHEREUM_ADDRESS>```